 More About Professional Corporations

 Incorporation Attorney has helped many clients form professional corporations in California.
-To learn everything you need to know on how to start a nursing business, read this article.
+To learn everything you need to know on how to start a nursing business as a professional nursing corporation, read this article.
 For more information about professional corporations, click here!

 All professional corporations are required by the California Corporation Code § 13401(b) to register with the corresponding government agency that manages their specific profession.
-California Board of Registered Nursing regulates Nursing Corporations.
+California Board of Registered Nursing regulates professional nursing corporations.

-Get in touch with a corporate attorney who specializes in forming nursing corporations!
+Get in touch with a corporate attorney who specializes in forming professional nursing corporations!
 Click here!

 Client Question: Can family nurse practitioners open and own their own practices in California?
 I understand we need a standardized protocol and must collaborate with a physician, but can we own the practice and hire a physician?
 Would we be able to make a profit?